Boxwood (Buxus Sempervirens)

 Toxic Ingredients and Their Effects

-The toxic active ingredients in boxwood are a group of more than 70 alkaloids, with buxine (a polycyclic steroid alkaloid) considered the main active ingredient.
-The alkaloids are contained in all parts of the plant, with particularly high concentrations in young leaves and shoots.
+The toxic compounds in boxwood are a group of more than 70 alkaloids, with Buxine (a polycyclic steroid alkaloid) considered the main active ingredient.
+The alkaloids are present in all parts of the plant, with particularly high concentrations in young leaves and shoots.

 These alkaloids have a direct cytotoxic and neurotoxic effect.
 They affect several organ systems, primarily the gastrointestinal tract, the central nervous system (CNS), and the cardiovascular system.